PerimeterX/perimeterx-nginx-plugin/README.md

 The following NGINX Configurations are required to support the PerimeterX NGINX Lua Plugin:

 * ###### <a name="nginx_resolver"></a>Resolver
-   The Resolver directive must be configured in the HTTP section of your NGINX configuration.
-Set the resolver, `resolver A.B.C.D;`, to an external DNS resolver, such as Google (`resolver 8.8.8.8;`), or to the internal IP address of your DNS resolver (`resolver 10.1.1.1;`).
+   The Resolver directive must be configured in the HTTP section of your NGINX configuration to allow NGINX to resolve the PerimeterX API.
-  This is required for NGINX to resolve the PerimeterX API.
+   Set the resolver, `resolver A.B.C.D;`, to an external DNS resolver (such as Google `resolver 8.8.8.8;`), or to the internal IP address of your DNS resolver (`resolver 10.1.1.1;`).

 * ###### <a name="nginx_lua_package_path"></a>Lua Package Path
-  Ensure your Lua package path location in the HTTP section of your configuration reflects where the PerimeterX modules are installed.
+  Ensure that your Lua package path location in the HTTP section of your configuration reflects where the PerimeterX modules are installed.

     ```
     lua_package_path "/usr/local/lib/lua/?.lua;;";